EPIC Fields: Marrying 3D Geometry and Video Understanding: Dataset and benchmark details mentioned in the checklist

 \paragraph{Total compute used.} Estimating the precise computational budget of a multi-institution project of this scope is challenging.
 However, we report the actual computational time specifying the machine used in each case.
 All resources used were local.
-The main components of this project were: \begin{itemize} \item {\it Reconstruction:} As described in \cref{s:datasetstats}, reconstruction took 1695 (sparse reconstruction) and 569 (registration) compute hours each, for a total of 2264 hours.
-This was parallelised across two machines with two GPUs each (two 11GB NVIDIA GeForce RTX 2080 Ti for the first machine/12GB NVIDIA TITAN X and 11GB NVIDIA GeForce GTX 1080 Ti for the second machine). \item {\it NVS, UDOS Benchmarks:} We estimate that running the 3D baselines for NVS and UDOS benchmarks required 2400 GPU hours.
-The NVS benchmarks were computed using several NVIDIA GPUs on a cluster, including P40, M40, V100, RTX8k and RTX6k.
+The main components of this project were: \begin{itemize} \item \emph{Reconstruction:} As described in \Cref{s:datasetstats}, the reconstruction corresponds to a total of 2264 hours of compute, 1695 hours for the sparse reconstructions and 569 for registration.
+This was parallelised across two machines with two GPUs each (two 11GB NVIDIA GeForce RTX 2080 Ti for the first machine, 12GB NVIDIA TITAN X and 11GB NVIDIA GeForce GTX 1080 Ti for the second machine). \item \emph{NVS, UDOS Benchmarks:} We estimate that running the 3D baselines for D-NVS and UDOS benchmarks required 2400 GPU hours.
+Experiments on the D-NVS benchmark were carried out using several NVIDIA GPUs on a cluster, including P40, M40, V100, RTX8k and RTX6k.
 The training required up to 10GB of GPU memory for each experiment.
 The models for both benchmarks required a total of about 2400 GPU hours.
 We ran the experiments in parallel on 24 GPUs, resulting in a training time of 4.17 days.
-Both NVS and UDOS required each 50\% of the total computation. \item {\it MG (UDOS Benchmark)}: We ran this baseline on a single 16GB V100 GPU.
-The total training time is about 5.5 days

-\item {\it VOS Benchmark:} We estimate that our baselines require next-to-no compute -- homography fitting on SIFT features calculated in the reconstruction step. \end{itemize} We anticipate by making both sparse and dense reconstructions available for the entire community, this work will save significant compute time for all users of the dataset.
+Both D-NVS and UDOS required each 50\% of the total computation. \item \emph{MG (UDOS Benchmark)}: We ran this baseline on a single 16GB V100 GPU\@.
+The total training time is about 5.5 days. \item \emph{VOS Benchmark:} The \emph{Fixed in 3D} baseline requires next-to-no compute --- homography fitting on SIFT features is calculated during the reconstruction step.
+However, training STM and XMEM took 1.2 and 1.4 days respectively on a single 16GB V100 GPU\@. \end{itemize} We expect that by providing both sparse and dense reconstructions to the whole community, this effort will greatly reduce computation time for all the dataset users.